-- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our internal audit function, if any; - overseeing our risk assessment and risk management policies; - establishing procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, if any, our independent registered public accounting firm and management; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.
+- · appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - · monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our internal audit function, if any; - · overseeing our risk assessment and risk management policies; - · establishing procedures for the receipt and retention of accounting related complaints and concerns;

+- · meeting independently with our internal auditing staff, if any, our independent registered public accounting firm and management; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.

-The current members of our audit committee are Marsha H. Fanucci, Amir Nashat, Ph.D. and Sanj K. Patel.
+The current members of our audit committee are Michael W. Bonney, Marsha H. Fanucci and Amir Nashat, Ph.D.
 Ms. Fanucci chairs the audit committee.
+Sanj K. Patel served on this committee into June 2018.
 Our board of directors has determined that Ms. Fanucci qualifies as an "audit committee financial expert" within the meaning of applicable SEC rules.
-The audit committee held four meetings, and acted by written consent once, during fiscal 2017.
+The audit committee held six meetings during fiscal 2018.